Why you need a professional photographer for your conference

 Before I divulge into the world of conference photography I’ve listed 5 key components you will need from your photographer

 1. A Great Technical Skillset – photography, lighting, editing, etc

 2. Professional Attitude – a friendly persona with clients, as well as their sponsors and delegates.

-4. Insured – Make sure you grab a copy of their details, especially public liability.
+4. Insurance – make sure you grab a copy of their details, especially public liability.
 They should also be able to supply a risk assessment if required.

-5. The best cameras and lenses for the job, without doubt.
+5. Equipment – the best cameras and lenses for the job, without doubt.

 Unless your budget stands at near zero then don’t take a chance with your conference by hiring an inexperienced event photographer.
 If your conference event is new and you have a very small budget it might be worth locating an aspiring conference photographer with a proven eye for detail in this area.
 But if your aim is to promote your conference for growth and take it to market in a big way then you will need professional photographer.